 But let’s recall the cart abandonment rate.
 These practices break one of the basic checkout UX design rules: simplifying.
 Checkout isn’t a no-brainer at all, but such patterns create even more complexity, cutting off a portion of customers.

 Instead, we’d recommend acting through incentives: give visitors an extra discount for joining your customer base.
 Another actionable approach is offering to register at the end of the process or on the success page.
 A person has already provided an email, address, and payment method, so only the password remains.
-We usually blend these two tactics.
+We usually blend these two tactics, as showcased in the screenshots of our clients’ websites, Bliss and a

 One more crucial improvement is adding social media/Google account login that even relieves users of the need to create an account.